dbtreasure/eframe-paint/README.md

 On Fedora Rawhide you need to run:

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

+### Features

+This paint application provides basic drawing functionality:

+- 🖌 Brush Tool - Free-form drawing with adjustable thickness
+- ⌫ Eraser Tool - Remove parts of your drawing
+- ◻ Selection Tool - Select areas of your drawing
+- 🎨 Color Picker - Choose any color for your brush
+- 📑 Layer Support - Create and manage multiple layers
+- ↩ Undo/Redo - Track your drawing history

+### Testing the Features

+1. **Basic Drawing**

+   - Select the Brush tool and draw on the canvas
+   - Adjust brush thickness using the slider
+   - Change colors using the color picker

+2. **Layer Management**

+   - Create new layers using the layer panel
+   - Toggle layer visibility
+   - Reorder layers to arrange your drawing elements

+3. **Selection and Editing**
+   - Use the Selection tool to select parts of your drawing
+   - Move and modify selected areas
+   - Delete selections using the Eraser tool

 ### Web Locally